cludden/mycro/docs/logging.md

 ## Logging
-`restify-microservice` comes bundled with a [winston](https://github.com/winstonjs/winston) logger.
+`mycro` comes bundled with a [winston](https://github.com/winstonjs/winston) logger.
 You can override this by defining your own logger in `/config/logger.js`, which must export a function that returns a constructor for your custom logger.
 The default logger configuration is shown below.
 ```javascript
 var winston = require('winston');